aws/sagemaker-python-sdk/doc/using_mxnet.rst

 After attaching, if the training job's status is "Complete", it can be ``deploy``\ ed to create an Amazon SageMaker Endpoint and return a ``Predictor``.
 If the training job is in progress, ``attach`` blocks and displays log messages from the training job until the training job completes.

-For information about arguments that ``attach`` accepts, see `the API reference <https://sagemaker.readthedocs.io/en/stable/estimators.html#sagemaker.estimator.Framework.attach>`_.
+For information about arguments that ``attach`` accepts, see `the function's API reference <https://sagemaker.readthedocs.io/en/stable/estimators.html#sagemaker.estimator.Framework.attach>`_.

 Deploy Endpoints from Model Data
 ================================